mwouts/jupytext/README.md

 - Julia, Python, R, Bash, Scheme, C++ and q/kdb+ scripts.

 There are multiple ways to use `jupytext`:
+- Directly from Jupyter Notebook or JupyterLab.
+Jupytext provides a _contents manager_ that allows Jupyter to save your notebook to your favorite format (`.py`, `.R`, `.jl`, `.md`, `.Rmd`...) in addition to (or in place of) the traditional `.ipynb` file.
+The text representation can be edited in your favorite editor.
+When you're done, refresh the notebook in Jupyter: inputs cells are loaded from the text file, while output cells are reloaded from the `.ipynb` file if present.
+Refreshing preserves kernel variables, so you can resume your work in the notebook and run the modified cells without having to rerun the notebook in full.
 - On the [command line](#command-line-conversion). `jupytext` converts Jupyter notebooks to their text representation, and back.
 The command line tool can act on noteboks in many ways.
 It can synchronize multiple representations of a notebook, pipe a notebook into a reformatting tool like `black`, etc...
 It can also work as a [pre-commit hook](#jupytext-as-a-git-pre-commit-hook) if you wish to automatically update the text representation when you commit the `.ipynb` file.
 - in Vim: edit your Jupyter notebooks, represented as a Markdown document, or a Python script, with [jupytext.vim](https://github.com/goerz/jupytext.vim).
-- directly from Jupyter Notebook or JupyterLab.
-Jupytext provides a _contents manager_ that allows Jupyter to save your notebook to your favorite format (`.py`, `.R`, `.jl`, `.md`, `.Rmd`...) in addition to (or in place of) the traditional `.ipynb` file.
-The text representation can be edited in your favorite editor.
-When you're done, refresh the notebook in Jupyter: inputs cells are loaded from the text file, while output cells are reloaded from the `.ipynb` file if present.
-Refreshing preserves kernel variables, so you can resume your work in the notebook and run the modified cells without having to rerun the notebook in full.

 ## Demo time